 Growing through acquisition allows leveraging of synergies that most often promise strong revenue and minimized expenses.
 In addition, acquisitions offer the possibilities of optimizing shared building space, serving a broader customer base, reducing labor costs, and consolidating vendor and third-party services.
-As buyers evaluate potential merger and acquisition (M&A) transactions through due diligence, value is often overlooked and potential synergies are missed by overlooking one of seller’s most valuable assets – human capital.
-Especially in today’s labor market where digital skills are in short supply, the value of human capital has never been higher.
+As buyers evaluate potential merger and acquisition (M&A) transactions through due diligence, value is often unnoticed and potential synergies are missed by overlooking one of a seller’s most valuable assets – human capital.
+Especially in today’s labor market where most IT skills are in short supply, the value of human capital has never been higher.
 Buyers know they need technically strong, relationship-based staff to keep service levels high even as new customers come on board.

 A formally organized human resources function, whether it is managed inhouse or outsourced, helps buyers understand the real and potential value of the human capital under consideration.
 For example, a selling organization with clearly thought-out staffing models, pay bands, and employment offerings can go a long way towards its attractiveness to a buyer and ultimately its deal value.
 Less organized HR functions for both the buyer and seller can extend due diligence and may even risk the transaction.